manifoldfinance/docs-xga/docs/Learning/Forward-Contracts.md

 blockspace).
 This instrument addresses the potential variability in the supply of available blockspace available for usage by different actors.

+!!! note

+    "The built-in flexibility of this agreement aims to manage factors that affect the demand for transaction inclusion rights, commonly known as blockspace."

-The options refer to slices of the overall gas size of β-blockspace.
+The options allocate slices of the total gas size in β-blockspace.
 We aim to homogenize it, i.e. all slices of gas are equal and interchangeable.
 This is how the forward contract is exercised.

 The nature of the forwards we are selling under the β-blockspace market depends on the capacity restriction we impose.